+1.6.
 Communication Services

 CBH can provide this Handbook and other information you need in languages other than English at no cost to you.
 CBH can also provide your Handbook and other information you need in other formats such as compact disc, braille, large print, DVD, electronic communication, and other formats if you need them, at no cost to you.
 Please contact CBH Member Services at 1-888-545-2600 to ask for any help you need.
-Depending on the information you need, it may take up to 5 days for CBH to send you the information.
+The time frame to receive documents varies based on the type of document and format requested.